Cybercrime has cost organizations and individuals over $4 billion in 2020

 How did This happen?

 As mentioned above, the email compromise scams and other ways had helped attackers in bagging billions of dollars in a short time.
-All ransomware attacks are conducted through mobile devices.
+Most ransomware attacks are conducted through mobile devices.
 The hackers use email, dating apps, and SMS to extract valuable information or to insert malware for encrypting victim’s data.

 The most interesting and effective method is that the cyberattacks trigger the BEC attack through mobile phishing.
 Personal computers and laptops have the advanced cybersecurity software to tackle attacks while there are no tools and software for mobile phones.